Six Dharmas of Naropa: Lineage

-The teachings of Tilopa (988-1069 CE) are the earliest known work on the six dharmas.
+The teachings of Tilopa (988–1069 CE) are the earliest known work on the six dharmas.
 He received these from various teachers.
 According to Glenn Mullin, Tilopa's lineage teachers were the mahasiddhas Nagarjuna (not to be confused with the Madhyamaka philosopher), Lawapa, Luipada, Shavari, and Krishnacharya.
 Furthermore, the sources for this compilation of tantric practices were said to be the Guhyasamaja Tantra, the Hevajra Tantra and the Chaturpitha Tantra.

 Nāropa learned the six dharmas from Tilopa.
 Nāropa's student Marpa taught the Tibetan Milarepa, renowned for his yogic skills.
 Milarepa in turn taught Gampopa, who wrote various meditation manuals (khrid chos or khrid yig) on the six dharmas, which are collected in the Dakpö Kambum (The Manifold Sayings of Dakpo) in a section titled "Meditation manuals on the six dharmas of Naropa" (na ro 'i chos drug gi khrid yig).
-From Gampopa, these teachings were passed on to the various Kagyu sub-schools and lineages were they remain a central practice.
+From Gampopa these teachings were passed on to the various Kagyu sub-schools and lineages where they remain a central practice.

 Numerous commentaries have been composed on these practices, including Shamar Chokyi Wangchuk's, the Quintessence of Nectar.
 They are also described in Dakpo Tashi Namgyal's Light Rays from the Jewel of the Excellent Teaching and in Jamgon Kongtrul's Treasury of Knowledge, (book eight, part three).
 Today, the six dharmas are one of the main tantric practices of the Kagyu school, and are practiced in three-year retreats by monastic and non-monastic yogis.

-Through the efforts of Je Tsongkhapa (1357–1419), Naro's Six Dharmas also became important in the Gelug tradition.
+Through the efforts of Je Tsongkhapa (1357–1419), Naropa’s Six Dharmas also became important in the Gelug tradition.
 Tsongkhapa wrote a commentary on them called A Book of Three Inspirations: A Treatise on the Stages of Training in the Profound Path of Naro's Six Dharmas.
 This commentary became the standard reference work on these practices in the Gelug tradition.
 Other figures who wrote on the six dharmas include Gyalwa Wensapa, the First Panchen Lama and Lama Jey Sherab Gyatso.

 Many Gelugpa practitioners including the Dalai Lamas and the Panchen Lamas were lineage holders of the six dharmas.
 Lama Yeshe and Lama Zopa are recent Gelug teachers of the six dharmas.